The Crusades were a series of wars that took place between Muslims and Christians.

 The Sixth Crusade was the first time a crusade was launched without the direct backing of the Papacy.
 In fact, Frederick II had been excommunicated while he conducted the Crusade.

 This battle was fought in 1250 between Crusader forces under Louis IX and Ayyubid forces.
-The battle was a decisive victory for the Ayyubids, significantly affected Crusader morale.
+The battle was a decisive victory for the Ayyubids and significantly affected Crusader morale.

 The only notable event of the Eighth Crusade was the Siege of Tunis.
 The siege was undertaken under a Crusader army led by Louis IX.
 However, Louis IX died after falling ill and the siege met failure.